|

 compassion, only

-Lawrence, did he heartily embrace feelings as matters of importance in his
+the influence of DH Lawrence, did he heartily embrace feelings as important in

 religious